gromacs/gromacs/docs/install-guide/index.rst

 You need to arrange for FFTW to be installed correctly, following the above instructions.

 MPI wrapper compilers should be used for compiling and linking.
-Both xlc and bgclang are supported back ends - either might prove to be faster in practice.
 The MPI wrapper compilers can make it awkward to attempt to use IBM's optimized BLAS/LAPACK called ESSL (see the section on `linear algebra libraries`_.
 Since mdrun is the only part of |Gromacs| that should normally run on the compute nodes, and there is